lambdanil/ast-dev/README.md

 ---
 ## astOS compared to other similar distributions
 * **NixOS** - compared to nixOS, astOS is a more traditional system with how it's setup and maintained.
-While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS uses btrfs snapshots.
+While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS consumes less storage, and configuring your system is faster and easier (less reproducible however), it also gives you more customization options
-  * astOS allows declarative configuration using Ansible, for similar functionality to NixOS
+  * astOS allows declarative configuration using Ansible, for somewhat similar functionality to NixOS
 * **Fedora Silverblue** - astOS is more customizable, but does require more manual setup.
 * **OpenSUSE MicroOS** - astOS is a more customizable system, but once again requires a bit more manual setup.
 MicroOS works similarly to astOS in the way it utilizes btrfs snapshots.

 ---
 ## Installation
 * astOS is installed from the official Arch Linux live iso available on [https://archlinux.org/](https://archlinux.org)
+* If you run into issues installing packages during installation, make sure you're using the newest arch iso, and if needed update the pacman keyring
+* You need an internet connection to install astOS
+* Currently astOS ships 2 installation profiles, one for minimal installs, and the other for desktop with the Gnome desktop environment, but support for more DE's will be added
+* The installation script is easily configurable and adjusted for your needs (but it works just fine without any modifications)

 Install git first - this will allow us to download the install script